CAMPAIGN

 Alternative Options and Next Steps

 Sometimes we can arrange a mediation instead of an investigation.
-In mediation, you can talk to the officer about how his or her conduct harmed you, your family, or the community.
+In mediation, you can talk to the officer or representative about how the conduct harmed you, your family, or the community.
+Learn more about mediation.

 What if I don't agree with the letter I get at the end of the case?

-You can ask the investigator for a case review, so you can hear a summary of the investigation.
-Unfortunately, we are required to keep many details confidential, even after the investigation is done with narrow to specific circumstances.
+If you filed a complaint, you can ask the investigator for a case review, so you can hear a summary of the investigation.
+Unfortunately, even after the investigation is completed, we are required to keep many details confidential.
 You can also send a letter to ask for an investigative hearing.
 The case will get another review and can be reopened - if you give us new information that you did not have before.
+Learn about requesting an Investigative Hearing